 Starnberg, Bavaria, Germany

-Starnberg is a German town in Bavaria, Germany, some 30 kms southwest of Munich.
+Starnberg is a German town in Bavaria, Germany, approximately 20mls southwest of Munich.
 It is at the north end of Lake Starnberg, in the heart of the “Five Lakes Country” and serves as capital of the district of Starnberg.
 Tamara is at home and working in her study.

 The Moscow conference had been very successful, but Tamara had not enjoyed it at all.
 It had been very useful to catch up on the progress of the business sectors and the Zodiac Program which would be a major income generator in the future.
 Kirill had provided substantial and comprehensive data reports on all aspects of the organization which had been growing rapidly over the past decade.
 She had slept on the flight home but needed to work and catchup with her business associates.

-In many ways Tamara was similar to Zehn Li in the fact that she planned for the long term 20-30 years but that was still considered short term by the Chinese who always planned for 30-50 years and sometimes longer, and globally their approach was proving to be the most successful.
+In many ways Tamara was similar to Zehn Li in the fact that she planned for the long term 20 to 30 years but that was still considered short term by the Chinese who always planned for 30 to 50 years and sometimes longer, and globally their approach was proving to be the most successful.

 Tamara knew the slave trade inside-out and Germany did very well indeed out of both prostitution and modern slavery.
 In-fact prostitution and slavery may be banned around the world but in Germany they have continued to thrive, so much so that the number of instances of forced prostitution and labor exploitation have fueled debate about what contributes to slavery and how it can be stopped.